Take Your Knowledge to the Highest Level at UC Davis

 - EMS 274: Advanced Mechanical Properties of Materials.

 For electives, you can select from any available upper-division undergraduate course (courses numbered 100-199) or graduate level course (courses numbered 200-299) in a science or engineering discipline.
-Doctoral students are encouraged to select any physics, chemistry, mathematics or engineering-related courses that will assist them in preparing for their dissertation research.
+Doctoral students are encouraged to select any physics, chemistry, mathematics or engineering-related courses that will assist them in preparing for their candidacy,

-You are also expected to enroll in EMS 290: "Department Seminar" every quarter until you have advanced to candidacy.
+You are also expected to enroll in EMS 290: "Department Seminar" every quarter during your first year of graduate study.
 The course requires students to attend a majority of the weekly departmental lectures by visiting scholars in the field, exposing them to the latest advances in materials science and engineering.

 Sample schedule, years 1 and 2 (full-time student)